mitmedialab/cameracultureblogs/autodiffsimple/autodiffsimple.md

 <img src="https://render.githubusercontent.com/render/math?math=%28a%20%2B%20%5Cepsilon%20b%29%5En%20%3D%20a%5En%20%2B%20%5Cepsilon%20b%20a%5E%7Bn-1%7D">

 Look, we get the well known power rule using algebra!
-I love this because we don’t even need to use the traditional definition of the derivative that uses limits.
+I love this because we don’t even need to use the traditional definition of the derivative that uses limits. (:nerd_face: : `pow()` is particularly interesting, and there's some more detail I didn't cover here, the code section below shows the full rule.)

 Translating this into code, we can overload python’s arithmetic operators as follows: